LoopKit/loopdocs/docs/troubleshooting/omnipod-faults.md

 * The adhesive was not working properly when trying to place it on your body.
 * The pod begins to scream during pairing or priming or insertion

 If the pod fails during use with Loop, a replacement might still be possible.
 The software which communicates with the pod isn't developed or supported by Insulet.
-Generally speaking, calling in failed pods for reasons not in the list above, on the third day of pod life, maybe a bit of a reach for the DIY community.
+Generally speaking, calling in failed pods for reasons not in the list above, on the third day of pod life, is a bit of a reach for the DIY community.
 There is a grey area here that we should be careful of and acknowledge that Looping may be a contributor in certain faults.

 Insulet is aware that pods are used by the DIY community.
-You can be honest about your use and might recieve replacement pods.
-If your pod fails early, it's worth informing Insulet for their troubleshooting records even if you do not get a replacement.
+You can be honest about your use and might receive replacement pods.
+If your pod fails early, it is worth informing Insulet for their troubleshooting records even if you do not get a replacement.